World Plants Logo

 "

 A European variety that is seldom used in North America since it might possibly be considered somewhat invasive.
-A. pseudoplatanus can reach a height of 20 plus metres and is a broad, dense canopied tree.
+A. pseudoplatanus can reach a height of 20+ metres and is a broad, dense canopied tree.
 Since it occurs in lean, often poor soils it can be used in similar situations in the landscape.
 A wonderful tree where room permits, such as parks and institutional settings.
 Best planted where the full form of the tree can be appreciated.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)